dubina-valeriia/dubina-valeriia.github.io/README.md

-this project is a test website for a company I want to start a career at.
+This project is a test website for a company I want to start a career at.